[Editor’s note] This post was originally published in February 2017. It has been updated and republished in April 2019.

 Clearing emotions and managing stress go hand in hand.
 Before you can truly clear emotions, you must learn how to manage stress in order get cortisol levels down.
 Remember, there is a direct and proven correlation between chronically high cortisol levels (i.e. chronic stress) and cancer.

-In a way, modern science is discovering what the ancients knew long ago: emotional clearing is part of living a healthy, vibrant life and a part of the healing process.
-The reward for doing the work of emotional clearing is good health all around.
+Modern science is discovering what the ancients knew long ago: emotional clearing is part of living a healthy, vibrant life and is a part of the healing process.
+Learn over 140 ways to heal your body in our latest documentary, Eastern Medicine: Journey Through Asia.

 Science is discovering how certain emotions can have a direct effect on disease and healing in the body.